What To Do About Pensions In A Divorce

 Pension Offsetting

 This is where the value of any pension is offset against other assets.
-An example would be where one person receives a larger share of the family home in return for the other person being able to keep more or all of their pension.
+One person receives a larger share of the family home in return for the other person keeping more or all of their pension.

 Pension Sharing

 Another option is that you could share all, or a percentage of your pension with your ex-partner.
 An amount can be transferred from one pension into a pension in the other person’s name (into a new or existing pension scheme).
-This would allow the person receiving the pension to be able to control it and choose when and how to use it.
+This allows the person receiving the pension to control it and choose when and how to use it.

 Pension earmarking/attachment orders

-This option means that one partner can pay a portion of their pension income to the other partner when it begins to be paid.
+This option means that one partner pays a portion of their pension income to the other when it starts to be paid.
 This could be either part of the pension income or the lump sum.
-These orders are rarely made now because there are often huge risks with this type of order and the law has changed to enable pension sharing orders to be made.
+These orders are rarely made now because of the risks and the law has changed to enable pension sharing orders to be made.

 It’s also important to understand what the law says and how the courts will deal with pensions on divorce.
 You can read more about this in the Advicenow Guide from p16 onwards.

-Even if you are going to instruct a PODE it can be helpful to have some preliminary discussions about pensions which will help frame the letter of instruction.
+Even if you’re going to instruct a PODE it can be helpful to have some preliminary discussions about pensions which will help frame the letter of instruction.
 This is something you can do in mediation.

 How can mediation help you make decisions about your pensions?

-We will manage a process that takes things step-by-step and which will help you reach an agreement about your pensions and other assets in a way which is cost-effective.
+We’ll manage a process that takes things step-by-step.
+This will help you reach an agreement about your pensions and other assets in a way which is cost-effective.

-We will assist you with gathering all the information you need regarding your pensions and help you to decide whether you need any additional expert advice from a PODE.
+We will assist you with gathering all the information you need regarding your pensions.
+We will also help you to decide whether you need any additional expert advice from a PODE.

-Where needed, you will be encouraged to obtain independent legal advice from a solicitor and we will let you know how agreements reached in mediation can be made legally binding, particularly in circumstances where there is to be a pension share.
+You’ll be encouraged to obtain independent legal advice when needed and we’ll let you know how agreements reached in mediation can be made legally binding, particularly in circumstances where there is to be a pension share.

 Share this post